-Figure 3: "Sample intersection sight triangle" by Lin et al. under public domain distance available to negotiate the curve on the travel way safely.
-The knowledge of trigonometry is also critical to solving intersection sight triangles and estimating Intersection Sight Distance (ISD) required to safely navigate the intersections.
+Figure 3: Sample intersection sight triangle.

+- Transportation engineers apply trigonometric functions to design roads and railroad tracks, particularly their horizontal profiles.
+Knowledge of these functions is critical to ensuring that on segments with horizontal curvature (or bend around the corner), road users have adequate sight distance available to negotiate the curve on the travel way safely. - The knowledge of trigonometry is also critical to solving intersection sight triangles and estimating Intersection Sight Distance (ISD) required to safely navigate the intersections.